How does this company make money?

 What does this company depend on?

-The production process draws on five specific upstream inputs it cannot substitute away from: silicon steel laminations supplied by Baosteel for transformer cores; SF6 gas used to insulate switchgear (SF6 is a dense gas that suppresses electrical arcing at high voltages); porcelain insulators manufactured to GB rather than IEC dimensional tolerances; copper windings certified for high-voltage applications; and testing certification from China's CQC (China Quality Certification Centre), which is required before any unit can be deployed on the grid.
+The company cannot run without silicon steel laminations from Baosteel for transformer cores, SF6 gas to insulate the switchgear, porcelain insulators that meet GB standards, copper windings certified for high-voltage use, and testing certification from China's CQC before any equipment can be deployed on the grid.

 Who depends on this company?